 6.1.7 Key usage purposes (as per X.509 v3 key usage field)

-Issued subscriber certificates contain information, which defines suitable areas of application for the certificate and its associated keys.
-For more information regarding the subscriber key usage see section 4.5.
+Issued certificates contain information which defines suitable areas of application for the certificate and its associated keys.
+Area of application labeling takes place in accordance with X.509 and chapter 7.